Risnjak National Park: Guslica

 Guslica is a peak about an hour's walk from Snježnik, with an altitude of 1490 m.
 It is the site of an abandoned Yugoslav People's Army complex.
 Since the army left in 1991 the whole place was left to rot, giving it something of the appearance of a ghost town.
 There have been proposals to renovate the complex to create a mountain refuge, but these have not come to fruition.

 Educational path Leska

 This path was created by the park administration 1993.
 It is a circular walk 4.5 km long, beginning and ending at the visitor center in Crni Lug.
 The path passes through areas of different vegetation and through many different karstic features.

 Source of Kupa

 The river Kupa has its source at the park's lowest point, in an oval pond some 50 m wide.
 Numerous expeditions have attempted to determine the pond's depth.
 Results thus far show that the water springs from two separate channels; the narrower channel is 86 m deep while the wider channel is 57 m.
 The source can be reached by half an hour's walk from the village of Razloge.

+Wild animal observation in the Lazac meadow

+The national park maintains an overnight wild animal observation program at the Lazac meadow.